inge4pres/blog/inge.4pr.es/content/post/golang-functional-patterns.md

 ok  	github.com/inge4pres/golang-functional-patterns	6.406s
 ```

 Ouch!
-From the benchmark tests we can see that the object oriented version performs better: faster, lighter and less allocations per operation!
+From the benchmarks, we can see that the object-oriented version performs better:
+it's faster, lighter and performs fewer allocations!
+But why?